Unboxed-Software/solana-course/content/pda.md

 }
 ```

-The `create_program_address` function performs a set of hash operations over the seeds and `program_id` to compute a key and then verifies if the computed key lies on the ed25519 elliptic curve or not.
-If a valid PDA is found, then the PDA is returned.
+The `create_program_address` function performs a set of hash operations over the seeds and `program_id`.
+These operations compute a key, then verify if the computed key lies on the Ed25519 elliptic curve or not.
+If a valid PDA is found (i.e. an address that is *off* the curve), then the PDA is returned.
 Otherwise, an error is returned.

 ```rust
 pub fn create_program_address(